compgen-io/cgpipe/docs/05-Job_Runners.md

 # Pipeline runners (backends)
-Right now there are 5 available backends for running pipelines: a combined s script (default), SGE/Open Grid Engine, PBS, SLURM, and single-user SBS (also from compgen.io, see below).
+Right now there are 5 available backends for running pipelines: a combined shell script (default), SGE/Open Grid Engine, PBS, SLURM, and single-user SBS (also from compgen.io, see below).

 Job runners are chosen by setting the configuration value `cgpipe.runner` in